nivabecassis/spoilerkiller/README.md

 [ ] Find API for film/show data (maybe use an icon for added look **?**)
 [ ] Design actual block html overlay
 [ ] Get appropriate size for the default-icon
-[ ] Allow the user to expand/collapse the list of items in the blacklist
+[ ] Allow the user to expand/collapse the list of items in the blacklist [ ] Perform validation on the input of the show/movie
+    [ ] Sanitize data
+    [ ] Skip duplicates

 ## Legal Stuff